-There is Life After Declaring Bankruptcy
+There is Life After Filing For Bankruptcy

-If you are reading this article, chances are you took the plunge and declared bankruptcy.
+If you are reading this article, chances are you took the plunge and filed for bankruptcy.
 Hopefully, this decision was made with a lot of thought and advice from a competent financial and legal professional.
 Rebuilding you life after bankruptcy, including your credit rating, finances and your emotional well-being, can sometimes feel like an overwhelming task.
 But it needs to be seen as the first step toward a more financially sound future.
 Don't feel like it is the end of the world, take the view you will be better off down the road and there is indeed life after bankruptcy.

 Types of Bankruptcy Protection